panchyni/Time_and_Dose/README.md

 Instructions (brief)
   - At the top of each script is setwd command, change the file path to the location of the Time_and_Dose folder
-  - Scripts should be run in order from 0 to 4 (2 and 2a can be run together)
+  - Scripts should be run in order from 0 to 7 although processing single-cell data through Seurat is data intensive and some tasks are best run on a server/data machine if available.
-  - Afte running script 4, move the results to CoxModels_Updated and run the scripts there
+  - Afte running script 6, move the results to CoxModels_Updated and run the scripts there
     1. The get_dataset scripts will pull data from TCGA
     2. The RunCoxModel scripts will generate the cox models